 An example of how the new pricing will look:

-Here's an example of how a typical broadband package is listed before the new rules come into effect:
+Here's an example of how a typical broadband package was listed before the new rules came into effect:

 - Broadband: £15.00 a month

 On first glance, it looks the package will cost £15 a month, but when you factor in the line rental, it will actually cost you £33.99 a month.
 And, of course, the first month there's also that upfront cost to pay.

 The new rules mean that it looks something like this:

 - Broadband: £33.99 a month. £7.95 setup cost applies

 It's a lot clearer, isn't it?